-Bareboat charter is an arrangement for chartering a yacht and being responsible for navigation and safeness on board without any help of a professional skipper, provided that you have experience in navigation.
-Bareboat charter requires that the client skipper is in possession of a certificate of competence (internationally recognised) in order to charter a bareboat, including the licence of authorization to operate the radio-telephone station on the boat.
+Bareboat charter is an arrangement for chartering a yacht and being responsible for navigation and safeness onboard without any help of a professional skipper, provided that you have experience in navigation.
+Bareboat charter requires that the client skipper owns a certificate of competence (internationally recognized) in order to charter a bareboat, including the license of authorization to operate the radio-telephone station on the boat.

-One-way charter allows you to charter a boat and embark in one port and leave the boat in a different port.
+One-way charter allows you to charter a boat and embark on one port and leave the boat in a different port.
 One-way charter requires an additional fee for the relocation of the boat.

-Advance payment is the amount of money that needs to be payed upon making a reservation and signing the contract.
+Advance payment is the amount of money that needs to be paid upon making a reservation and signing the contract.
 The amount of advance payment is 50% of the total charter fee.

-Balance payment is the remaining amount of money that needs to be payed latest one month prior to charter start date.
+Balance payment is the remaining amount of money that needs to be paid the latest one month before the charter start date.
 The amount of balance payment is 50%.

 Check-out is required after disembarkation.
 The boat must be checked for possible damages.
 If no damage occurs, the safety deposit will be refunded to the client.

-Harbor fees are often called dues in Europe, and they vary from port to port.
-Normally this is a small item in the charter budget.
+Harbor fees are often called dues in Europe, and they vary from port to port depending on the boat's length and period in which you are visiting.

 Western Mediterranean Terms (WMT) mean that the charter fee includes the use of the yacht and equipment, the crew's wages and insurance.
-The charterer will be charged at cost for all other expenses including fuel, food and beverages for the charter party, berthing charges and port taxes, charges for water and electricity taken from shore, laundry, telephone and SatCom costs.
-A number of large yachts use WMT while operating in the Adriatic.
+The charterer will be charged at cost for all other expenses including fuel, food, and beverages for the charter party, berthing charges, and port taxes, charges for water and electricity taken from shore, laundry, telephone and SatCom costs.
+Many large yachts use WMT while operating in the Adriatic.

-Safety deposit has to be left before embarkation in case of damage to boat during the sailing trip.
+Safety deposit has to be left before embarkation in case of damage to the boat during the sailing trip.
 It covers any loss or damage which is not covered by the insurance of the boat.
-Safety deposit is completely refundable, if no damage occurs.
+The safety deposit is completely refundable if no damage occurs.